Khosiyat/GeekyPinkers/templates.md

 5) `{% endfor %}`: This marks the end of the loop.

-- We can adjust the HTML structure and CSS styling as needed to fit our design.
+- We can adjust the HTML structure and CSS styling as needed to fit our design. **[see the code](https://github.com/Khosiyat/GeekyPinkers/blob/main/geekyPinkersProject/templates/predictions.html)**

 ```
                 <table>